On the interpretation of $\Lambda$ spin polarization measurements: Introduction

 As the outcome of the spin polarization experiments, one commonly cites the magnitude of the polarization along a specific direction in the center-of-mass frame (COM).
-Most preferably, the results refer to the direction that is orthogonal either to the reaction plane (in non-central heavy-ion collisions) or to the production plane (in proton-proton collisions).
-In the case of heavy ions, the direction transverse to the reaction plane agrees with the direction of the total angular momentum of the system $\Lv$ (with the orientation of $\Lv$ opposite to the $y$-axis, see Fig. 1).
+Most preferably, the results refer to the direction that is orthogonal either to the reaction plane (RP, in non-central heavy-ion collisions) \cite{Becattinibook} or to the production plane (in proton-proton collisions) \cite{Bunce:1976yb,Panagiotou:1989sv}.
+In the case of heavy ions, the direction transverse to the reaction plane agrees with the direction of the total angular momentum of the system $\Lv$ (with the orientation of $\Lv$ opposite to the $y$ axis, see Fig.~\ref{fig:COMhi}).

 To determine the magnitude of the polarization in different directions, however, one first studies distributions of various three-momentum components of protons emitted in the weak decay $\Lambda \to p+\pi^-$, which are measured in the $\Lambda$ rest frame.
-As the center-of-mass frame and the $\Lambda$ rest frame are connected by the Lorentz transformation depending on the three-momentum of $\Lambda$, the spatial directions in these two frames are linked by a non-trivial relation.
-Consequently, any interpretation of the results obtained in the $\Lambda$ rest frame requires that an appropriate Lorentz transformation is done before one describes such results in terms of the COM variables.
+As the COM frame and the $\Lambda$ rest frame are connected by the Lorentz transformation depending on the three-momentum of $\Lambda$, the spatial directions in these two frames are linked by a non-trivial relation.
+Consequently, relating the results obtained in the $\Lambda$ rest frame to the global angular momentum direction of the system requires that an appropriate Lorentz transformation is done before one describes such results in terms of the COM variables.